 Instructions for arranging your thesis defence

-- In collaboration with your supervisor & graduate coordinator set your thesis defence date.
+In collaboration with your supervisor and graduate coordinator set your thesis defence date.
 Keep in mind that statutory holidays and days that the university is closed for business cannot be booked for a defence.
-Defences can be scheduled NO earlier than 8:30am and no later than 3:00pm.
+Defences can be scheduled no earlier than 8:30 a.m. and no later than 3:00 p.m.

-- Your department coordinator will arrange to have the Appointment of MSc or PhD Thesis Examination Committee Form completed when the supervisor and student are ready to appoint the Thesis Examination Committee and the date, time & location of the defence have been arranged.
+Your department coordinator will arrange to have the Appointment of MSc or PhD Thesis Examination Committee Form completed when the supervisor and student are ready to appoint the Thesis Examination Committee and the date, time and location of the defence have been arranged.

-- This form is to be received by the Faculty of Science Graduate Dissertation Coordinator at least 3 weeks prior for MSc or 6 weeks prior for PhD to the defence date.
+This form is to be received by the Faculty of Science Graduate Dissertation Coordinator at least three weeks prior for MSc or six weeks prior for PhD to the defence date.

-- Once this form has been received by the Faculty of Science Graduate Dissertation Coordinator a chairperson will be arranged either by Science (MSC) or GSO (PhD).
+Once this form has been received by the Faculty of Science Graduate Dissertation Coordinator a chairperson will be arranged either by Science (MSC) or GSPA (PhD).

 Submitting your thesis

-- MSc students are required to submit an electronic version of their thesis to the Faculty of Science Graduate Dissertation Coordinator via the Thesis Submission Form, linked below, by noon at least 15 business days prior to the chosen defence date.
+MSc students: required to submit an electronic version of their thesis (pdf), in final format, to the Faculty of Science via the Thesis Submission Form, linked below, by noon at least 15 business days prior to the chosen defence date.
 Earlier submission is preferred.
 Submissions received later than this may require the defence to be rescheduled.
 Please reach out to Science Dissertations with any questions regarding the deadline to submit your thesis.

-- PhD students are required to submit a soft copy of their thesis to the Faculty of Science Graduate Dissertation Coordinator via the Thesis Submission Form, linked below, by noon at least 30 business days prior to the chosen defence date.
+PhD students: required to submit an electronic version of their thesis (pdf), in final format, to the Faculty of Science via the Thesis Submission Form, linked below, by noon at least 30 business days prior to the chosen defence date.
 Earlier submission is preferred.
 Submissions received later than 6 weeks prior to the arranged defence date may require the defence to be rescheduled.
 Please reach out to Science Dissertations with any questions regarding the deadline to submit your thesis.

 Note: The defence is not formally set until the Appointment of MSc or PhD Thesis Examination Committee Form is received and the student has submitted their thesis to the Faculty of Science.